filamerce/filament-translatable/README.md

 ```

 #### Removing the styled container
-By default, translate component and their content are wrapped in a container styled as a card.
+By default, the translate component and its content are wrapped in a container styled as a card.
 You may remove the styled container using `contained()`:

 ```php
 use Filamerce\FilamentTranslatable\Forms\Component\Translations;